An Efficient Algorithm for Vertex Enumeration of Arrangement: Introduction

 Many previous papers were dedicated to the VE of a polytope.
-Although the importance of VE of an arrangement is increasingly recognized, to the best of our knowledge, only a few methods focus on VE of an arrangement.
-The method in Moss \cite{moss2012basis} is designed for listing exactly one co-basis from each orbit under the action from a set of automorphisms to the arrangement.
-It considers the smallest positive value and the largest negative value in the ratio test of every column, thereby obtaining all adjacent dictionaries.
+Although the importance of VE of an arrangement is increasingly recognized, to the best of our knowledge, only a few methods focus on it: The method in Moss \cite{moss2012basis} is designed for listing exactly one co-basis from each orbit under the action from a set of automorphisms to the arrangement.
+It considers the smallest positive value and the largest negative value in the ratio test of every column, thereby obtaining all adjacent dictionaries, and hence all vertices.
 By repeating this process, every dictionary is obtained.
 Then, the algorithm compares each dictionary in this arrangement to determine whether it is a duplicate.
 This method is essentially a brute-force enumeration, with a high demand for storage and computational complexity.
 The method proposed by Avis and Fukuda \cite{avis1991pivoting} is based on an observation that since repeating one pivot rule can yield a path from some dictionary to an optimal dictionary, then tracking back the path can generate all dictionaries ending at that optimal dictionary, without the need for the brute-force enumeration.
-Instead of directly computing coordinates of all vertices, the algorithm outputs lexicographically minimum basis for each vertex, and then coordinates can be computed based on the outputs if needed.
+Instead of directly computing coordinates of all vertices, the algorithm first outputs lexicographically minimum basis for each vertex, and then computes coordinates.